 For example, L&D teams record salespersons’ pitches before training and compare them to the call with a prospective client after the training.
 The difference in the quality of the pitch helps L&D managers make improvements in future training modules.

 2. Intelligent Measurement with xAPI

-xAPI (formerly known as Tin Can) content standards aids in the production of personalized training content modules.
-Apart from being the latest buzzword in the learning circuit, xAPI can exactly tell you exactly where learning is happening, powered by analytics & reporting features.
-This communications protocol tracks learning-related activity from different sources, within and without the LMS, and stores it in a Learning Record Store (LRS).
-This means richer insights are mined that allows L&D teams to understand, in depth, the effectiveness of training imparted.
+xAPI (formerly known as Tin Can) content standards aid in the production of personalized training content modules. xAPI tells you exactly where learning is happening, powered by analytics & reporting features.

-4. Measuring While ‘Doing’
+4. Measuring While Doing

-5. Modern HR analytics Platforms
+5. Modern HR & Training Analytics

-6. Feedback and Survey
+6. Employee Feedback Surveys

 7. Kirkpatrick’s 4 Levels of Evaluation

 The Kirkpatrick Model of training evaluation is best known for analyzing and evaluating the effectiveness and results of employee training programs.
 It takes into account the style of training, both informal and formal, and rates them against four levels of criteria: